unlocomqx/addons-docs/docs/src/dynamicproduct/20-troubleshooting.md

 # Troubleshooting

-The module has a a troubleshooting page to fix common problems, to access this page, open the main configuration page of the module then click the **Troubleshooting** button
+The module has a a troubleshooting page to fix common problems.
+To access this page, open the main configuration page of the module then click the **Troubleshooting** button

 <img srcset="/dynamicproduct/images/troubleshooting.jpg 2x" class="border">